niko-roether/niji/docs/src/modules/mako.md

 # The border radius of notifications
 border_radius = 10

+# The background transparency of the popup
+popup_alpha = 1.0

 # Set to a path string to set more configuration options
 custom_config_file = false
 ```